RicardoTurco/LoginOnFlask/README.md

 ## Road Map:

 Create and activate VENV
+(using Python 3.7 version)

-pip install -r requirements.txt<br>
+pip install -r requirements.txt

 (remove the comment from the "INSERT" method on route "Base URL/crud", to add more "users", there are currently two users: "turco" and "teste"; both with the password "1234")